prakh0/prakh0.github.io/content/posts/test.md

 ---

-###  Step-by-Step: How to Apply Binary Search on Monotonic Functions
+###  Step by Step: How to Apply Binary Search on Monotonic Functions

 Let’s say we want to find the **smallest value of `x`** such that some condition `f(x)` becomes true.